Third Battle of Petersburg: Parke attacks southeast of Petersburg

 When Parke did not receive a favorable reply to his request for cancellation of the assault, he prepared to send 18 regiments forward.
 Brigadier General Robert B. Potter's division was to the west of the Jerusalem Plank Road.
 Brigadier General (Brevet Major General) John F. Hartranft's division was to the east on the right of Fort Sedgwick.
-Brigadier General (Brevet Major General) Orlando B. Willcox sent three regiments from his division to cover Hartranft's right flank with the rest of his regiments in reserve but demonstrating between the Crater and the Appomattox River.
+Brigadier General (Brevet Major General) Orlando B. Willcox sent three regiments from his division to cover Hartranft's right flank with the rest of his regiments in reserve but demonstrating between the Crater and the Appomattox River, with the 1st Michigan Sharpshooters Regiment and the 46th New York Infantry Regiment of Willcox’s 2nd Brigade attacking Confederate positions and holding Confederate lines for two hours before being told to withdraw after the demonstration.
 Potter and Hartranft both put axmen in front of their forces to dismantle obstructions.

 Parke's attackers moved forward into a mist at about 4:00 a.m.
 Thomas P. Beals, with three companies of the 31st Maine Infantry Regiment, led the attack of Potter's division on Battery No. 28 after the pioneers chopped through the chevaux-de-frise.
 The ditch in front of the battery was filled with water so after some Union attackers fell in, others moved around the west side of the battery and captured its small garrison.
 Taking artillery fire from the secondary Confederate line, the Union troops then moved along the main line toward Fort Mahone.
 Hartranft's division had similar success taking Battery No. 27.
 Harriman's three regiments from Willcox's division took five guns and 68 prisoners at Battery No. 25.

 The Union attackers captured Miller's salient but then had to fight from traverse to traverse along the trenches.
 Cornelius Robinson Jr. led the 3rd Regiment Alabama Infantry to the right when Hartranft's and Harriman's men got to the line, positioning them so that the Union attackers could be enfiladed by artillery fire from the second Confederate line.
 Robinson's men shot the attackers as they emerged from the traverse to their east until the Confederates had to retreat after running out of ammunition.